elliotstokes/gpx-parse/README.md

 gpx-parse
 ========

 A library for parsing gpx data.
+Still in its infancy.
+Only supports routes and waypoints currently.
+Currently working on finishing off the rest of the spec.

 #Usage